 Her wedding dress was a graphic open bateau three-quarter sleeve design.
 Choosing simplicity over decoration, the dress reflected Meghan’s sleek and streamlined style.
-The pure white colour made of double bonded silk elegantly framed the shoulders and highlighted her sculptured waist.
-She wore a pink nude lipstick, her hair was in a chic bun and her veil was held in place by the Queen Mary’s diamond bandeau Tiara, lent to Meghan by the queen.
+The pure white colour made of double-bonded silk elegantly framed the shoulders and highlighted her sculptured waist.
+She wore pink nude lipstick, her hair was in a chic bun and her veil was held in place by the Queen Mary’s diamond bandeau Tiara, lent to Meghan by the queen.

 Her Veil was five meters long, featuring hand-embroidered flowers in silk threads and organza.
 Each flower represented the 53 countries of the Commonwealth, united in one floral composition.
 Her choice will influence bridal trends for seasons to come.

-She wore diamond earrings and bracelet by Cartier.
+She wore diamond earrings and a bracelet by Cartier.
 Her shoes were hand-crafted by the Givenchy team made of duchess silk satin.

 Meghan’s bouquet was gorgeous and really complimented her elegant wedding dress.
 Meghan chose flowers that had a special significance to her.
 She opted for Forget-Me-Nots which included scented sweet peas, lily of the valley, jasmine and astrantia, which were all bound with a naturally dyed, raw silk ribbon.
 Forget-Me-Nots were Princess Diana’s favourite flowers, opting for this in honour of Harry’s late mum.
-Prince Harry chose to pick several flowers from their private garden at Kensington palace to add to the bouquet, which was designed by Philippa Craddock.
+Prince Harry chose to pick several flowers from their private garden at Kensington Palace to add to the bouquet, which was designed by Philippa Craddock.

 The Royal wedding afters